 There’s also the Defocus tool, where you tap once and the background is blurred around your face, taking your selfie one step closer to a professional headshot and one step further from the messy room selfie it really is.

-Knowledge is power, and now that you know how to take good selfies, you can take on any bad skin day, defocus any trashy background (bar bathroom selfie, I’m talking to you), and empower yourself with a photo that’ll make you feel like a rockstar.
+Knowledge is power, and now that you know how to take good selfies, you can take on any bad skin day, defocus any trashy background (bar bathroom selfie, I’m talking to you), and empower yourself with an awesome selfie that’ll make you feel like a rockstar.

-Now it’s time share that rockstar pic with the world, with relevant hashtags (find out why selfie hashtags don’t necessarily work) and a fabulous selfie caption guaranteed to stop your followers mid-scroll.
+Now it’s time share that rockstar pic with the world, with relevant hashtags (find out why selfie hashtags don’t necessarily work in 2020) and a fabulous selfie caption guaranteed to stop your followers mid-scroll.